eqfy/MapDSL/docs/UserDocumentation.md

 Defining a canvas size is optional.
 You can define the canvas size of your map by including `CANVAS_SIZE = width by height;` at the top of your file, where width and height are both positive numbers no larger than 100000.

-You'll notice when rendering the map that the canvas size you specified will then be rounded up to to a certain multiple of 128 - this is intentional, and you do not need to worry about it.
+You'll notice when rendering the map that the canvas size you specified will then be rounded up to to a certain multiple of 256 - this is intentional, and you do not need to worry about it.
 You may still only use coordinates in your specified canvas size.
 For example, if you specify a canvas size of 3000 by 3000, you may only render items within 3000 by 3000.
 But you'll notice the rendered map will be of size 4096 by 4096.

-The canvas size you specify will always be rounded up to fit an even number of tiles horizontally and vertically, which will end up being some multiple of due to restrictions in the Google Maps API (for example, if you specify 3000 by 3000, the rendered canvas size will be 4096 by 4096).

 If you do not define a canvas size, the default is 8192 by 4096 - meaning that your x coordinate can go up to 8192, and your y coordinate can go up to 4096.